pyca/cryptography/docs/fernet.rst

 to derive the same key from the password in the future.

 The iteration count used should be adjusted to be as high as your server can tolerate.
-A good default is at least 320,000 iterations, which is what `Django recommends as of January 2021`_.
+A good default is at least 390,000 iterations, which is what `Django recommends as of November 2021`_.

 Implementation
 --------------